-During the 0% Ineligible for Refund period any refunds will be processed and charges removed for tuition and all fees.
-After the 0% Ineligible for Refund period tuition will be prorated according to the schedule, above, and all fees are due in full.
-After 100% Tuition Ineligible for Refund Students are liable for tuition and all fees in full.
+During the 0% Ineligible for Refund period any refunds will be processed and charges removed for tuition/fees and room / board as may be applicable.
+After the 0% Ineligible for Refund period tuition/fees and room/board (if applicable) will be prorated according to the schedule, above, and all other fees are due in full.
+After 100% Tuition/Room and Board Ineligible for Refund.
+Students are liable for tuition and all other fees in full.
 Students who register for courses and who do not file the appropriate Withdrawal Request Form or do not drop courses before the end of the Fourth Week of classes are liable for their full charges.